BoxMan7725/BoxMan7725.github.io/README.md

 **Bandalf:** Bandalf is the boxgod of magic and adventure, he likes to pick on tiny short people and make them brawl with fantastical creatures like dragons.
 Bandalf takes the apearance of a tall wizard in a grey robe.

-**Balter White** Balter White is the boxgod of drugs, and getting high.
+**Balter White:** Balter White is the boxgod of drugs, and getting high.
 He is the one who knocks.
 Balter White takes on the apearance of a bald white man with cancer and a menacing moustache.

 **Toboxius:** Toboxius is the boxgod of technology and automation.
 He likes to lock people out of his wonderful home.
 Toboxius is a half Boxperson, half machine.

-**Freddy Boxbear** Freddy Boxbear is the boxgod of fear.
+**Freddy Boxbear:** Freddy Boxbear is the boxgod of fear.
 Freddy Boxbear takes the apearance of a animatronic endoskeleton wearing a box costume.
 It is said that Toboxius created him, but Freddy Boxbear gained sentience of his own after reading the issue of iron man in which ultron was introduced.